ArnauMontagud/CSB_course_UV/README.md

 - `session10/`:
 	- Authors include Miguel Ponce de León and Arnau Montagud (see `session10/README.md`).

-If you want, I can update the above entries with specific maintainer GitHub handles or institutional emails where available — tell me which details to add and I will patch the file.

 **License**

 Materials are owned by each of the authors, the repositories are released under the BSD 3-Clause License.
 See the `LICENSE` file for details.

 **Contact / Support**

 If you find issues or need help, open an issue in this repository or contact the course instructor.
-For session-specific questions, also check the README and contact details inside the corresponding `sessionN/` submodule.